erdogant/hnet/docs/pages/html/_sources/Documentation.rst.txt

 .. include:: sponsor.rst

-Medium Blog
+Blog
 ############

 .. note::
-	`Read the usage of HNet at Medium <https://towardsdatascience.com/explore-and-understand-your-data-with-a-network-of-significant-associations-9a03cf79d254>`_
+	`A structured blog about the usage of HNet can be found here <https://erdogant.substack.com/p/advanced-network-analysis-to-explore>`_

 Article
 ############